bhagatprince011/bhagatprince011/README.md

 I'm a passionate Software Engineer with experience in building and delivering scalable web applications and collaborating with global clients.
 Skilled in full-stack development, DevOps tools like Azure and Octopus, and frameworks such as ASP.NET and Django.
 I thrive in dynamic environments, leveraging Agile practices and teamwork to create impactful solutions.

 🛠️ Tech Stack
-Languages: Java, C#, C++, Python, JavaScript
+Java, C#, C++, Python, JavaScript,
-Frameworks: ASP.NET, Blazor, Django
+ASP.NET, Blazor, Django,
-DevOps: Azure, Octopus, Terraform, GIT
+Azure, Octopus, Terraform, GIT,
-Databases: MS SQL, PostgreSQL
+MS SQL, PostgreSQL

 🚀 Highlights
 Developed data deidentification and log archiving solutions for enterprise projects.